westpoint-robotics/usma_embedded_computer/rpi3.md

 ### 2. Initial setup
 - If this your first time with the RPi, you may find the first two pages of this [Quick Start Guide](https://www.raspberrypi.org/qsg) useful.
 Ignore the SD Card setup portion, we are not utilizing NOOBS.
 - On the first boot, the Pi will run through a setup wizard where you can create a user account.
-Please check with the OIC or Engineering Support Group personnel before creating the username and password.
+Please check with the OIC before creating the username and password.
 We follow a standard convention for ease of operation.
-- The Wireless MAC Address of your device should be registered with the Computer Support Group to be able to connect to the EECSDS3 WiFi.
-This step is performed for devices issued in class or lab.
-If you have problems connecting, check with your OIC.
+- EECSDS3 WiFi: The Wireless MAC Address of your device should be registered with the Computer Support Group to be able to connect to the EECSDS3.
+Use the `ifconfig` command to display your device's MAC address.
+Provide your OIC with the MAC corresponding to the wireless interface.
+- EECSnet WiFi: You will need to create user accounts to access this network.
+To create an account and obtain login credentials, see your OIC.

 ### 3. Install useful software and utilities
 - Type the following in a Terminal (Ctrl + Alt + T)